peter-evans/create-pull-request/docs/examples.md

 This example is designed to be run in a seperate repository from the fork repository itself.
 The aim of this is to prevent committing anything to the fork's default branch would cause it to differ from the upstream.

 In the following example workflow, `owner/repo` is the upstream repository and `fork-owner/repo` is the fork.
-It assumes the default branch of the upstream repository is called `master`.
+It assumes the default branch of the upstream repository is called `main`.

 The [Personal Access Token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) should have `repo` scope.
 Additionally, if the upstream makes changes to the `.github/workflows` directory, the action will be unable to push the changes to a branch and throw the error "_(refusing to allow a GitHub App to create or update workflow `.github/workflows/xxx.yml` without `workflows` permission)_".
 To allow these changes to be pushed to the fork, add the `workflow` scope to the PAT.
 Of course, allowing this comes with the risk that the workflow changes from the upstream could run and do something unexpected.
 Disabling GitHub Actions in the fork is highly recommended to prevent this.